9 November 2023

 We will hold your personal information for as long as it is necessary for the relevant activity.
 Please see our Records Retention Policy.

 Where we rely on your consent to contact you for direct marketing purposes, we will treat your consent as lasting only for as long as it is reasonable to do so.
 This will usually be for three years.
 We may periodically ask you to renew your consent.

 If you ask us to stop contacting you with marketing or fundraising materials, we will keep a record of your contact details and limited information needed to ensure we comply with your request.

 You have the right to request details of the processing activities that we carry out with your personal information through making a Subject Access Request.
 To make a request please contact us at email@example.com (for CST or CSTPD) or firstname.lastname@example.org.

 You also have the following rights:

 All of these rights are subject to certain safeguards and limits or exemptions, further details of which can be found in our Data Protection Policy.

-To exercise any of these rights, you should contact the Executive Officer at the above address.
+You can see when our most recent update to this Privacy Notice was by checking the “Last updated” note at the top of this page.
 Do please check this Policy each time you consider giving your personal information to us.

 Exceptions to this policy must be approved by the Chief Operating Officer in writing.

 All breaches of this policy, actual or suspected must be reported to your line manager initially.
 In certain cases, the incident may be raised with the Information Security/ Data Protection Team who will ensure it is investigated.
 Breaches of this policy may be considered as gross misconduct, and in certain cases lead to termination of employment and/or legal action/prosecution.